envdes/code_CESM_LCZ/README.md

 The objectives of this project are:

-- Modify the CESM source code to incorporate built LCZ representation in a modular way;
+- Modify the CESM source code to incorporate a built LCZ representation in a modular way;
-- Validate model performance with the new LCZ scheme using [Urban-PLUMBER](https://urban-plumber.github.io/) data;
+- Validate model performance with the new LCZ scheme using the [Urban-PLUMBER](https://urban-plumber.github.io/) dataset;
 - Examine model sensitivity to LCZ urban parameters.